christophsax/seasonal/README.md

 *seasonal* depends on the [x13binary][x13binary] package to access pre-built binaries of X-13ARIMA-SEATS on all platforms and does not require any manual installation.
-To install both packages, type to the R console:
+To install both packages:

     install.packages("seasonal")